JustinGOSSES/predictatops/README.md

 In the metadata file
 <https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon/blob/master/SPE_006_originalData/Metadata/SPE_006.txt>
--&gt; SPE\_006.txt. the dataset is described as
-Access Constraints: Public and
-Use Constraints: Credit to originator/source required.
+-\> SPE\_006.txt. the dataset is described as Access Constraints: Public and Use Constraints: Credit to originator/source required.
 Commercial reproduction not allowed.

-\_The Latitude and longitude of the wells is not in the original dataset. <https://github.com/dalide> -&gt; @dalide used the Alberta Geological Society's UWI conversion tool to find lat/longs for each of the well UWIs.
+\_The Latitude and longitude of the wells is not in the original dataset. <https://github.com/dalide> -\> @dalide used the Alberta Geological Society's UWI conversion tool to find lat/longs for each of the well UWIs.
 A CSV with the coordinates of each well's location can be found